How to Write an Obituary: A Guide for Honoring Loved Ones

 No, it is not mandatory to publish an obituary in a newspaper.
 Many people choose to share obituaries online through various platforms and social media.

-READ MORE How to Find a Therapist: A Comprehensive Guide
+READ MORE How to Break Free from Porn Addiction: A Comprehensive Guide

 5. Can I include religious or spiritual references in an obituary?